ABOUT US

 Katie studied music at Interlochen Arts Academy, Indiana University and the University of Michigan.
 Originally from Michigan, she has lived in WNC for over a decade and can be found around town performing anything from jazz to opera to progressive rock.

-Katie has been singing at Trinty for over six years and loves being an active part of her church family.
+Katie has been singing at Trinity for over a decade and loves being an active part of her church family.

 In addition to her activities at Trinity, Katie is an adjunct professor of voice at Warren WIlson College in Swannanoa, NC.